sfox38/sfox38/README.md

 ## Vibe Coding and AI Policy

 Yes, I vibe code.
-I started writing software professionally over 40 years ago and made a career out coding.
+I started writing software professionally over 40 years ago and made a career from coding.
 I approach AI-assisted coding the same way I would if I were doing it all myself.
 It lets me move fast on things that would otherwise take weeks of platform-specific deep-diving.
-The code I release is concise and intentional, and I test and debug manually whenever I need to.
+The code I release is concise and intentional, and I thoroughly test and debug manually whenever I need to.

 Music is a different story.
 Everything I release is 100% human; no AI in the writing or production.
 I'm not opposed to the technology in general, I just don't use it for music right now.
 Some of my videos are a different story.